monikma/monikma.github.io/_posts/2024-03-05-aws-certified-solutions-architect-storage.md

   - durability (9.9999999999%, *"eleven nines"*)
 - AWS CLI returns `HTTP 200` on successful upload (`PUT`)
 - Static website on S3 - good when you need to scale quick, when you are not sure about the demand
   - on the bucket properties there's sth like *”host static website”*
   - you specify the index and error html
   - upload files
   - then you need to make the bucket public (see *S3 Securing* below)

-### S3 Tiers
-- Standard - default, minimum **3 AZ**, for frequently accessed data
+- minimum **3 AZ**
-- With Lifecycle Management you can automatically move your objects to cheaper Tier, or delete

-### S3 Versioning
+## S3 Versioning
 - if enabled, versioning is there even for deletion
 - you cannot disable once enabled, only suspend
 - properties -> bucked versioning